Irenezs/Notes/Pys.md

 	- In Paper ==3/3
 - 1bii
 	- The resistance will decrease to 0, while the copper will still have some.
 However, the total resistance is still 0 as the copper is in parallel. ==3/3
-- 26ai
+- 26ai ==2/2
 	- $$\rho=\frac{RA}{L}$$Where R = Resistance of the material length L, with cross-sectional area A.
-- 26aii
+- 26aii ==2/2
-	- Below the critical temperature of a material, the ma
+	- Below the critical temperature of a material, the material has no resistance.
+- 26b ==4/4
+	- In Paper
+- 15ai
+	- In Paper
+- 15aii
+	-